dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% task 'Create `Containers` that will allow state to be injected into widgets' %}

-On their own, `Injectors` are not able to help us very much because widgets expect state to be passed to them via properties.
+On their own, the injector factories defined on the `registry` are not able to help us very much because widgets expect state to be passed to them via properties.
 Therefore an `injector` must be connected to interested widgets in order for their state to be mapped to `properties` that widgets can consume by using a `Container`. `Containers` are designed to coordinate the injection - they connect `injectors` to widgets and return `properties` from the `injector`'s state which are passed to the connected widgets.

 Normally, a separate `Container` is created for each widget that needs to have `properties` injected.
 In the demo application, we have two widgets that rely on application state - `WorkerContainer` and `WorkerForm`.